 \subsubsection{Methodology}

 The goal of the medical order-extraction task is to evaluate the performance of various language models in extracting structured orders from conversations between a patient and a physician.
 Each system is provided with a prompt that describes in detail the instructions to follow to generate a set of orders (see Appendix \ref{subs:Prompts}).
-Each order must contain the following four attributes: (i) \textbf{Description}: A concise summary of the order. (ii) \textbf{Reason} (optional): The motivation behind the order. (iii) \textbf{Type}: A categorical label indicating the nature of the order: medication, laboratory, follow-up, or imaging. (iv) \textbf{Provenance}: The source or origin of the order.
+Each order must contain the following four attributes: i) \textbf{Description}: A concise summary of the order. ii) \textbf{Reason} (optional): The motivation behind the order. iii) \textbf{Type}: A categorical label indicating the nature of the order: medication, laboratory, follow-up, or imaging. iv) \textbf{Provenance}: The source or origin of the order.
 It is made up of a list of conversation line numbers where the order was prescribed.
 The output format is standardized as JSON, ensuring consistency and ease of downstream processing.

-We tested five different closed-weight language models for this task: (i) GPT-4o, OpenAI's multimodal flagship model \cite{achiam2023gpt}. (ii) GPT-4.1, a refined version of GPT-4. (iii) o1-mini, a lightweight reasoning model optimized for speed and cost. (iv) o1-prev, the preview version of o1. (v) o3-mini, a newer compact model with enhanced reasoning.
-Also, we experimented with small open-weight language models Phi3.5-mini-instruct of 3.8B parameters \cite{abdin2024phi3} and its medical variant Mediphi-Instruct \cite{corbeil2024iryonlp} as well as Llama3-8B-instruct \cite{dubey2024llama3} and its medical variant Llama3-Med42-8B \cite{christophe2024med42v2}
+We tested five closed-weight LLMs for this task: i) GPT-4o, OpenAI's multimodal flagship model \cite{achiam2023gpt}. ii) GPT-4.1, a refined version of GPT-4. iii) o1-mini, a lightweight reasoning model optimized for speed and cost. iv) o1-prev, the preview version of o1. v) o3-mini, a newer compact model with enhanced reasoning.
+Also, we experimented with open-weight language models including Phi3.5-mini-instruct (3.8B) \cite{abdin2024phi3} and its medical variant Mediphi-Instruct \cite{corbeil2024iryonlp} as well as Llama3-8B-instruct \cite{dubey2024llama3} and its medical variant Llama3-Med42-8B \cite{christophe2024med42v2}

 Each model was prompted with identical inputs in both zero-shot and few-shot settings, and evaluated on the quality, completeness, and consistency of the extracted orders.